OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       expected (by the agent employing the heuristic) to provide a reasonably efficient solution.

+   home position
+      In :term:`hashing`, a synonym for :term:`home slot`.

+   home slot
+      In :term:`hashing`, this is the :term:`slot` in the :term:`hash table` determined for a given key by the :term:`hash function`.

    homogeneity
       In a :term:`container` class, this is the property that all objects stored in the container are of the same class.